elisong/baidu-maps-services-python/README.md

 >>> bdmaps.place_search(query='银行', location='116.404,39.915')
 ```

-As for argument `bounds`,
+For argument `bounds`, these style are permitted:

 - '116.404,39.915,116.414,39.975'
 - '116.404,39.915;116.414,39.975'
 - '116.404,39.915|116.414,39.975'
 - [[116.404, 39.915], [116.414, 39.975]]

-all are valid and equal. argument `location`, similarly.
+As for `location`, likewise.

 #### place_detail()
 ```pyton